Jenni Watson is a saxophonist, composer, arranger & multi-instrumentalist.

 Studying with Rob Buckland & Andy Scott at the Royal Northern College of Music 2004-2009, she gained a 1st Class BMus Hons & MMus with Distinction, achieving final recital marks within the highest of the college's woodwind department history, at 94% & 95% respectively.

-She is the Module Leader for Arranging at BIMM London & lectures on the BA & Diploma courses, as well as composing and performing freelance alongside her own creative projects.
+She lectures in Music Theory on the BA & BMus courses at BIMM London, as well as composing and performing freelance alongside her own creative projects.